MohamedHussien991999/checkout_payment_app/README.md

 # checkout_payment_app
-Responsive Dash Board is a mobile application developed using Flutter.
+Checkout Payment App is a mobile application developed using Flutter.
 It supports both Android and IOS.

-Responsive Dash Board is a controll for your app  .
+Checkout Payment App is A payment Integretion app for Products are paid (Stripe - Paypal) .

 ## Table of contents